Chestnut45/cityscape/README.md

 Phi's GPUBuffer class is made to use many buffer streaming techniques, which are useful for streaming data to the GPU with very minimal driver overhead.
 If you create a buffer of any of the dynamic types, it will be persistently mapped (until the resource is destroyed), using the `GL_MAP_COHERENT_BIT` flag set.
 This ensures that all writes through the pointer returned by `glMapBufferRange()` are seen by any subsequent OpenGL operations.

 The main caveat with using persistently mapped buffers is that you must perform synchronization yourself.
-It's your responsibility not to write to the buffer while any OpenGL calls are reading from it.
+It's your responsibility not to write to any section of the buffer that is currently being read from by OpenGL.
 To this end, the GPUBuffer class provides the `Lock()`, `Sync()`, and `SwapSections()` methods. `Lock()` inserts a fence sync object and associates it with the current section of the buffer, `Sync()` performs a client-blocking sync call until the current section's sync object has been signaled, and `SwapSections()` moves to the next buffer section, or back to the beginning if the current section is the last.

 The main reason for double/triple buffering is to minimize the client sync points.
 The general method is to write to section A of the buffer, issue commands that read from section A, place a sync on section A, then start writing to section B (while the GPU is still reading from section A).
 In an ideal world, by the time we send commands to read from the final section and swap back to section A for writing, section A's sync object will already be signaled, so the `Sync()` method will return immediately.